qxuken/gbp/README.md

 The project includes Nushell scripts for building and publishing.
 * **`build.nu`**: Builds the application.
 * **`publish.nu`**: Builds and publishes multi-arch Docker images (arm64 & amd64).
 This is primarily for project maintainers.

+> Important: there should be latest seed.db and seed.note for the images

   ```bash
   # Example: Build and publish a new version
   nu publish.nu